 The Digestive System – Physical Components

-The system is going to be made up of several anatomically different structures that compose he gut and some organs that attach to the gut.
+The system will comprise several anatomically different structures that compose the gut and some organs that attach to the gut.
 They work to provide some functions of the whole digestive process.

 Food is going to enter the whole digestive system through the mouth first.
 It has four main functions.

-First, it will physically break down the food through the chewing process and this will reduce the size of the ingested food.
+First, it will physically break down the food through the chewing process, reducing the size of the ingested food.

-Second, it is going to mix the food together with saliva to moisten it and that prepares it for the swallowing to go further in digestion.
-The saliva serving the role of lubrication for the journey of the food down the esophagus and eventually to the stomach.
+Second, it will mix the food with saliva to moisten it, preparing it for swallowing to go further in digestion.
+The saliva serves the role of lubrication for the journey of the food down the esophagus and eventually to the stomach.
 The saliva also has a protein for digestion that is called ptyalin.
 This is used in the breakdown of carbohydrates we consume.

-We swallow our food mass an this goes through our pharynx and then the esophagus.
+We swallow our food mass, which goes through our pharynx and the esophagus.
 Thorough chewing is vital for the process of digestion to occur well.

-Third, we have the mouth regulating the temperature of the food by the use of either heating or cooling the food. the operation of the enzymes and other digestive things is dependent on this temperature regulation throughout the body.
+Third, we have the mouth regulating the temperature of the food by use of either heating or cooling the food.
+The operation of the enzymes and other digestive things depends on this temperature regulation throughout the body.

 Fourth, the last major function of the mouth is the constant initiation of swallowing when the bolus is ready.

 The esophagus is an extension between the pharynx and the stomach.
-It is used for transportation of food and water that travels to the stomach.
-The contractions of the muscle to move the food through the system is involuntary, so we have no control over it.
+It is used to transport food and water that travels to the stomach.
+The muscle contractions to move the food through the system are involuntary, so we have no control over it.
 It travels at around three inches per second.
-The esophageal sphincter is a ring like muscle that relaxes to let the food finally enter into the stomach.
+The esophageal sphincter is a ring like a muscle that relaxes to let the food finally enter into the stomach.

-If the sphincter were to weaken, or to malfunction, the acidic content of the stomach is possible to shoot up the esophagus and this produces a sensation that we call heartburn.
+If the sphincter were to weaken or malfunction, the acidic content of the stomach is possible shoot up the esophagus, producing a sensation that we call heartburn.

-It is best to practice sitting up and trying not to fill the stomach to much with giant meals.
+It is best to practice sitting up and trying not to fill the stomach too much with giant meals.

-This is the muscular sac that is around the size of two quarts and it varies a tad in this size based on the person’s actual size.
-Its function is to store and then gradually release food into the small intestine when said food is ready to be released.
+This is the muscular sac around the size of two quarts and varies a tad in this size based on the person’s actual size.
+It stores and then gradually release food into the small intestine when it is ready to release.

-The stomach secretes substances for aiding in the breakdown of food.
-The mucus will act to protect and lubricate the stomach wall to offer a buffer for the secretion of acids. hydrochloric acid is one of the more important acids in our stomach.
+The stomach secretes substances to aid in the breakdown of food.
+The mucus will act to protect and lubricate the stomach wall to offer a buffer for the secretion of acids.
+Hydrochloric acid is one of the more important acids in our stomach.
 This acid functions to aid in the digestion of proteins.
 It does this by catalyzing the action of pepsin.

-Gastrin is another hormone involved in the regulation of the activity in the gastric system.
+Gastrin is another hormone involved in regulating the activity of the gastric system.
 It stimulates the release of gastric acid.

 The macronutrients we take in will leave the stomach at differing times due to their rate of digestion.
 One thing that will enter the bloodstream the fastest will be the liquids containing carbohydrate drinks.
-These are used for sports drinks and they are able to replenish the body’s main energy source quicker.
+These are used for sports drinks and they can replenish the body’s main energy source quicker.
 When the stomach has a mixed amount of carbs and proteins, it will take longer for the stomach to empty.
-The stomach takes an average of 1 – 4 hours depending on the kind of food we take in.
+The stomach takes an average of 1 – 4 hours, depending on the kind of food we take in.

-The intestines are seen as the main location that the body absorbs some nutrients, but really, there are some that we get through the stomach only.
+The intestines are seen as the main location where the body absorbs some nutrients, but there are some that we get through the stomach only.
 These are the things we may absorb in the stomach: water, alcohol, and vitamins like niacin, for one.

-Water being able to be absorbed by the stomach is actually super helpful in replenishing water and nutrients lost while exercising.
+Water absorbed by the stomach is super helpful in replenishing water and nutrients lost while exercising.
 And they will often contain glucose and fructose for the fast absorption of those associated with the liquids.
-This will help to spare the supplies of glycogen in the body while exercising.
+This will help spare glycogen supplies in the body while exercising.

-The stomach is still going to be the main start of the process of digestion into smaller parts.
-Turning complex molecules like our proteins, into the amino acids for further use.
+The stomach will still be the main start of the digestion process into smaller parts.
+Turning complex molecules, like our proteins, into amino acids for further use.
 We know this process as hydrolysis.
 This is going to be continued in the intestines.